Data Warehouse

 Data Warehouses are used by all companies with large volumes of data to process, or collecting data from multiple sources.
 They are also used by companies that want to access data more easily.

 For any company wishing to take advantage of decision support, data warehouses can be relevant.
 This is also the case for users looking to manage reports, graphs or charts from data.
+However, they are used in different ways depending on the industry.

-In the airline industry, airlines use them to analyze the profitability of routes, or to offer personalized promotions.
 Banks use data warehousing to manage resources, conduct market research, or analyze the performance of their various products.

 In healthcare, data warehouses are used to predict treatment outcomes, produce patient reports and share data with insurance companies.